stepas-toliautas/enccs-instructor-training/content/about-enccs.md

 > ## Best software practices
 > We cannot assume that ENCCS workshop participants are aware of best software development
 > practices.
-It is therefore wise to adhere to good practices when teaching ENCCS workshops
+It is therefore recommended to adhere to good software development practices when teaching ENCCS workshops
 > (e.g. by using version control and testing in code examples), so that participants
-> become acquainted with such practices.
+> become acquainted with them as a side benefit of attending a workshop.
 {: .callout}